-For this very reason many people do not want to use stock photo agencies.
-The thought of having to look through thousands of photos, understand the buying options of stock photos, and find just the right photo makes stock photography an overwhelming experience.
+For this very reason, many people do not want to use stock photo agencies.
+The thought of having to look through thousands of photos, understand the buying options of stock photos and find just the right photo makes stock photography an overwhelming experience.
 But taking a bit of time to understand and de-mystify stock photography agencies and how they work can be to your advantage.
 If you understand how to use stock photos, make them work for you instead of thinking of them as a time waster, you will have an avenue to increase your readership, engage your readers and spend more time on other aspects of your blog and website.
+And that's just the beginning, as stock photos make some of the best images for marketing and visual content.

 Stock photo agency searches can inspire

-Like a google search, your key words are important when you are conducting researching.
+As a google search, your keywords are important when you are conducting researching.
 Stock photography searches are the same.
 You will be able to weed your way through stock photos and find stock photos that are useful for you, stock photos that inspire you and stock photos that are not even close to what you originally had in mind but end up being used for your blog.

 Use theme based stock photos on your about us, organization or client pages